 Jenny is part of the sales team at her company.
 She recently closed on a major deal, described as “the biggest client” the company has ever had, and citing Jenny as the reason for the sales team’s ability to meet their sales objective for the year.
 Shout out to Jenny for her stellar work!

 Jenny’s boss decides to take a stab at recognizing Jenny for her stellar work.
 Contrary to what most sales team members can earn in terms of bonuses and rewards, Jenny was gifted:

-- A certificate with her name on it; and
+- a certificate with her name on it

 Compared to an awesome travel reward option, or honestly any other reward option, these incentives were pretty minimal.
 Judging by the way she packed up her desk and stormed out of the office, it was clear that the incentives in this instance did not work.